-See our 8 things many of us do on holiday that could invalidate our insurance blog - it is an eye-opener.
+See our Eight things many of us do on holiday that could invalidate our insurance blog – it's an eye-opener.

 As we say above, we have minimum cover standards, and so we do exclude some providers that don't meet these.

 In addition, one insurer, Holidaysafe (which was listed for a long period in our travel insurance best buys as a cheap 'no frills' provider) is currently excluded because of serious allegations made in The Times in November 2018 about its parent company, TIF.
 We took the decision to remove it from the guide while investigations continue.
 As they're ongoing, Holidaysafe (and any TIF – Travel Insurance Facilities – policies) are currently excluded from our guide.

 However, we do link to comparison sites within our travel insurance guides and as they're independent of MSE, they may include providers we wouldn't.